Gas Regulator Pressure: LPG Pressure Regulator | LPG Gas Pressure Regulator

 As LPG is a liquefied gas, the vapour pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vaporised.

-Then the pressure will fall quickly as the last of the LPG vapour is used, as well.
+Then the pressure will fall quickly as the last of the LPG vapour is used, passing through the LPG pressure regulator (LPG gas pressure regulator).

 The use of pressure as a measurement in LPG use is very limited.